kkumyk/data-engineering-zoomcamp/1_intro_to_data_engineering/README.md

 4. Configure server:

     - Servers > Register Server
-    - Under <i>General</i> give the Server a name, e.g.: Docker localhost
+    - Under General give the Server a name, e.g.: Docker localhost
-    - Under <i>Connection</i> add the same host name, user and password you used when running your Postgres container.
+    - Under Connection add the same host name, user and password you used when running your Postgres container.
-    - Host name/address will be the name specified in the command for running the Posgres container.
+    - Host name/address will be the name specified in the command for running the Postgres container.
 Same for the user name.
     - After saving the configurations, you should be connected to the database.
     - Create yellow_taxi_data table and run ingest_data.py script on parquet and csv files to add taxi and zones data to the Postgres database.
 See instructions in the section 3.